-Communication between the GNSS receiver and GNSS satellites is initiated when the 3DM-GX5-45 is first powered on.
+Communication between the GNSS receiver and GNSS satellites is initiated when the 3DM-CX5-45 is first powered on.
 The receiver will continuously search for satellites until a link is established.
-When the link is established, the GNSS Monitor window in the MIP Monitor software will display the satellite and link statistics (see Global Positioning System (GPS) Outputs on page 1).
+When the link is established, the GNSS Monitor window in the MIP Monitor software will display the satellite and link statistics.